 following a small number of reliable sources

-Understanding AI is an ongoing process, not a race.
+Understanding AI is an ongoing process, not a constant task.

 Why Continuous Learning Matters

-AI will continue to reshape how people work, communicate, and make decisions.
-The most resilient response is not mastery of any single tool, but adaptability.
+AI will continue to reshape work, communication, and decision making.
+The most effective response is adaptability.

-Those who stay curious, sceptical, and informed are better equipped to navigate change without fear or overconfidence.
+Those who remain curious, questioning, and informed are better positioned to navigate change without overconfidence or fear.

 Bringing It All Together